Shea Weber: Nashville Predators (2005–2016)

 On July 8, 2010, Weber was named the fifth captain in Nashville Predators history, replacing Jason Arnott, who was traded to the New Jersey Devils.
 He became the youngest captain in franchise history and the only Predators captain to have been drafted by the team.
 Weber recorded his 200th career NHL point—an assist—in a game against the Detroit Red Wings on February 9, 2011.
-At the conclusion of the regular season, Weber was named one of three finalists—along with Zdeno Chára and Nicklas Lidström—for the Norris Trophy, the first finalist nomination of his career.
+At the conclusion of the 2010–11 season, Weber was named one of three finalists—along with Zdeno Chára and Nicklas Lidström—for the Norris Trophy, the first finalist nomination of his career.
 He finished second in Norris Trophy voting, losing with 727 voting points to Lidström's 736.
 For the first time in his career, Weber was voted to the NHL first All-Star team after receiving 445 voting points, second among defencemen to Lidström's 464.
+Entering the first round of the 2011 playoffs as the fifth seed in the Western Conference, Weber and the Predators would defeat the fourth seeded Anaheim Ducks in six games, marking the first time in Weber's career and in Predators history where a playoff series was won.
+After upsetting the Ducks in the opening round, Weber and the Predators would go on to lose in the second round to the Presidents' Trophy-winning Vancouver Canucks in six games.

 Although Weber became a restricted free agent on July 1, he said he wanted to remain with the Predators.
 To prevent the possibility of other teams signing him to an offer sheet, the Predators filed for salary arbitration with Weber, giving the team and Weber until their hearing to negotiate a new contract.
 Failing to come to terms on a new contract by their hearing, Weber's case went to arbitration on August 2, the first time in NHL history a team-elected arbitration candidate had reached a hearing.
 The following day, he was awarded a one-year, $7.5 million contract from which the Predators could not walk away, as the team had opted for arbitration.

-In the first month of the 2011–12 season, Weber hit forward Jannik Hansen from behind in a game against Vancouver on October 20, 2011.
+In the first month of the 2011–12 season, Weber hit forward Jannik Hansen from behind in a game against the Vancouver Canucks on October 20, 2011.
 While Hansen was uninjured on the play, Weber was fined $2,500 – the maximum allowable financial penalty – by the NHL the following day.